oVirt/ovirt-site/source/feature/design/network/setupnetworks.html.md

 *   Lines will be automatically removed when their connecting elements are deleted.
 *   There is a possibility to reconnect lines when they are automatically deleted (when a bond is removed, reconnect the line to one of the unbonded NICs.

-#### What cannot be dragged
+#### What cannot be connected

 The connection of the following elements will be prevented:

 1. Connecting a Network with no VLAN to a NIC/Bond that is already connected to a Network.
 2. Connecting a Network to a NIC/Bond that is already connected to a Bridgeless Network

-#### What can be dragged
+#### What can be connected

 It will be possible to drag blocks on one another.
-The following drag scenarios are supported:
+The following connections are supported:

 <table>
 <colgroup>